 Poo Tubes and waste cases

 Back in the day climbers used to crap into paper bags from the grocery store and just throw them off, meaning that the base of popular walls was covered in desiccated bags of human shit.
 The idea was people would come back later and pick them up, but often they didn’t, meaning things get messy.
 Worse still when climbing under another team there was the risk of being hit by a bag of human shit, the only thing worse being of they’d set fire to it as well (flaming shit bags they called them).
 Another problem was actually taking a dump into a small paper bag, someone telling me before my first big wall “you may think you know where your asshole is, but you don’t until you shit into a paper bag”.
 Luckily things have moved on a lot since then.

-1. Heavy duty sealable plastic bag used tow stow the poo bag.
+- Heavy-duty sealable plastic bag used to stow the poo bag.

 I tend to stow wag bags in the top pocket of one haul bag in a stuff sack, and it’s often worth carrying on in your bladder/day pack if you’re carrying one, just in case!

 Your wag bag contains a small sanitising wipe, but it’s worth carrying a small bottle of hand sanitiser, especially if you’re a big team on a long wall.

 Now, this may sound like a funny question but you don’t want to have your waste case overflowing mid-climb!
 This question is down to a few factors, such as how much food you eat, the size of the team, ability to use wag bags correctly.
 Having been on walls for weeks and weeks with various sized teams, I’d go for poo volume of .5 litres (that includes wag bag etc), meaning that an 8-litre waste case will do most walls for a two or three-person team.
 If you find you’re running out of space then you can cut open water bottles and put wag bags in there and tape them up and stow them in a stuff sack hanging from the bottom of the haul bag.